 Course work by Directed Study allows students to work closely with an assigned instructor.
 A syllabus is given to the student outlining the program of study, the anticipated results, the reading list, and the methods of evaluation.
 The student must obtain the permission of the appropriate Academic Department Chairperson and complete a signed agreement with the instructor and Academic Dean before engaging in directed study.
 A student may participate in only one Directed Study course per quarter.
+Certain fees may be charged to students registered in a Directed Study course.
+Please refer to the schedule of fees in Appendix B for specific charges.

 The following criteria must be met in order to qualify for a directed study course: